 - Makes a fist and punches a solid object

 Pain, swelling, bruising, and anatomical deformity are common symptoms.
-Injuries should be seen by an Orthopaedic Institute of Central Jersey (OICJ) hand specialist as soon as possible.
-OICJ hand specialists are fellowship trained and board-certified.
+Injuries should be seen by our hand specialist as soon as possible.
+Our hand specialists are fellowship trained and board-certified.
 A hand or wrist fracture, break, or sprain is accurately diagnosed and a customized treatment plan is created.
 Symptoms are quickly reduced and the fracture, break, or sprain heals.